nathanielfernandes/flip/readme.md

 ## flip

-cli tool to quickly convert an image to a gif.
+cli tool to quickly convert an image to a gif, with some other goodies.

 that's all it does.